ApprenticeAI/frapy/docs/faq.rst

 .. _faq-bfo-dfo:

-Does Scrapy crawl in breadth-first or depth-first order?
+Does Frapy crawl in breadth-first or depth-first order?
 --------------------------------------------------------

-By default, Scrapy uses a `LIFO`_ queue for storing pending requests, which basically means that it crawls in `DFO order`_.
+By default, Frapy uses a `LIFO`_ queue for storing pending requests, which basically means that it crawls in `DFO order`_.
 This order is more convenient in most cases.